 - Repeat this a number of times until you have several small lemon peel pieces.

-- Chop chop them up finely using a sharp knife.
+- Chop them up finely using a sharp knife.

 - Continue to mince until you have enough citrus zest for your recipe.